uptonking/note4yaoo/docs-react-p6.1-hooks-api.md

 - ### `const [state, setState] = useState(initialState);`
   - Returns a stateful value, and a function to update it.
   - During the initial render, the returned state ( `state` ) is the same as the value passed as the first argument ( `initialState` ).
-  - During subsequent re-renders, the first value returned by useState will always be the most recent state after applying updates.
+  - During subsequent re-renders, the first value returned by `useState` will always be the most recent state after applying updates.
+  - `useState` 基于 `useReducer` 实现
-  - why does useState return array?
+  - Why does useState return array?
     - Because compared to an object, an array is more flexible and easy to use.
     - If the method returned an object with a fixed set of properties, you wouldn’t be able to assign custom names in an easy way.
     - 若使用对象，每次都要重命名